Skip to Main ContentSearch SiteSearch Site

 • Outside areas of the campus that are open to the public

 Table and/or display reservations are required and are issued on a “first-come, first-served” basis.
 They should be requested from the college’s Facility Management Department.
 Approval of reservation requests are based upon and subject to the size of the area(s) requested, as well as any other scheduled use of the area(s) on the date and time requested.
-Student organizations requesting a table or display reservation must also follow all Student Life event planning rules.
+Student organizations requesting a table or display reservation must also follow all Student Engagement event planning rules.

 Restrictions.